intel/intel-iot-services-orchestration-layer/README.md

 * store - Abstraction layer for data.
 It provides the same abstracted API for databases, in memory hash tables, remote data providers etc.
 * entity-store - Stores for various basic data used by the framework, for example, hub, thing, service, app, etc.
 * entity - Higher level APIs upon entity-store, in particular, it provides application level lock to maintain certain data consistency between multiple stores.
+* http-broker - A broker using HTTP protocol
 * message - Abstraction layer for message infrastructures.
 It provides the same abstracted message APIs (send, pub/sub) built upon node.js event, mqtt, http broker, or any other actual implementations.
 * session-manager - It handles the invokation of services.
 The consumption of services are organized as sessions.
-* wfe - Workflow Engine.
+* workflow - Workflow Engine.
 * hub - Major logic of creating and hosting a Hub
 * center - Major logic of creating and hosting an Orchestration Center
 * hub-center-shared - Some shared logic of hub and center